Cool Kids Anxiety Program

 More about the program

 Topics covered within the Cool Kids Anxiety Program include:

 - Learning about feelings and anxiety

 - Fighting fear by facing fear (stepladders)

-- Learning other coping skills such as building assertiveness or learning to solve problems
+- Learning other coping skills such as building social confidence or learning to solve problems

 Minimum qualification requirements

-Any professional wishing to run the Cool Kids program must meet at least one of these qualification requirements:
+Any professional wishing to run the Cool Kids Anxiety Program must meet these qualification requirements:

 - CBT Essentials by APT